azizbekQozoqov/weather_cli_app/README.md

 ```bash
 git clone https://github.com/azizbekQozoqov/weather_cli_app.git
 ```
-# 3. Second step for use this app
+# 3. Third step for use this app

 Open the main.py file and put your API key in the API_KEY variable and run the code